LeeCampbell/IntroToRx/content/02_KeyTypes.md

 from delta in Observable.Return(1, scheduler).Concat(Observable.Return(-1, scheduler).Delay(minimumInactivityPeriod, scheduler))
 ```

 I said Rx is all about composition, and that's certainly the case here.
 We are using the very simple `Return` operator to create an `IObservable<int>` that immediately produces just a single value and then terminates.
 This code calls that twice, once to produce the value `1` and again to produce the value `-1`.
-It uses the `Delay` operator so that with instead of getting that `-1` value immediately, we get an observable that waits for the specified time period (2 seconds in these examples, but whatever `minimumInactivityPeriod` is in general) before producing the value.
+It uses the `Delay` operator so that instead of getting that `-1` value immediately, we get an observable that waits for the specified time period (2 seconds in these examples, but whatever `minimumInactivityPeriod` is in general) before producing the value.
 And then we use `Concat` to stitch those two together into a single `IObservable<int>` that produces the value `1`, and then two seconds later produces the value `-1`.

 Although this produces a brand new `IObservable<int>` for each `source` event, the `from` clause shown above is part of a query expression of the form `from ... from .. select`, which the C# compiler turns into a call to `SelectMany`, which has the effect of flattening those all back into a single observable, which is what the `onoffs` variable refers to.
 This marble diagram illustrates that: